SnowConvert: Function References for Teradata¶

 INPUT_PART

-The interval to be converted to seconds.
+The time duration that will be converted into seconds.

 INPUT_VALUE